Manor of Secrets

 This story is an excellent choice for young readers who want to live vicariously within the glamorous strictures of early 20th Century British society, i.e. Downton Abbey or Upstairs, Downstairs.
 The language and scenes are appropriately filtered for a young audience.
 There is a mixture of romance, realism, decorum, adventure, and mystery, not to mention secrets.
 Even within the strict confines of 1911 politesse, there were secrets and betrayal which alter the destinies of several of the characters – both upstairs and downstairs.
 Throughout this story, I believe the author artfully proposes a grand argument: that there would not be the need for so many devastating secrets if there were more choices within their society.
 The ending is satisfyingly complete, but does leave room for the possibility of a sequel.

-This title is recommended for children 4 years and up.
+This captivating story with endearing characters is recommended for ages 12 years and up.

 Education Resource Center